pkiraly/marc-pipeline/README.md

 ## processing multiple files

-1. `toXml.sh` - convert binary MARC files in `marc` directory to XML with `yaz-marcdump`, then split the files with `splitXml.php`.
+1. `marc-to-xml.sh` - convert binary MARC files in `marc` directory to XML with `yaz-marcdump`, then split the files with `splitXml.php`.
 Each new file contains maximum 10.000 records.
-1. `toJson.sh` - convert XML files in `splitted` directory with Catmandu.
+1. `xml-to-json.sh` - convert XML files in `splitted` directory with Catmandu.
 Moves converted files to `converted` and .json to `json/raw`
-1. `jsonToFormatted.sh` - convert .json files in `json/raw` into a more convenient JSON format.
+1. `format-json.sh` - convert .json files in `json/raw` into a more convenient JSON format.
 Saves the new files into `json/formatted` directory, moves the source file into `json/processed`

 ## running the XML to JSON process with `cron` scheduler